 Security-wise, this product benefits from an automatic low oil shut-off and an overload protection (circuit breaker), which gives you a complete peace of mind when using it.

 With the basic documentation and an owner's manual (opens in a new tab), letting you start the generator quickly, the Westinghouse WGen6000 also comes with several accessories, including: oil, funnel and tool kit.
 An official storage cover is also available, as a separate purchase.

 The Westinghouse WGen6000 is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 The Westinghouse WGen6000 versus other generators

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen6000 compare to generators of similar power (between 5500 and 6500 W).

 - In terms of its dry weight, the Westinghouse WGen6000 stands at only 174 lbs, meaning that is one of the lighter devices of the 5500-6500 rated wattage category Regarding dry weight, one of the champions in the same power range is the Pulsar G65BN, with a dry weight of only 126 lbs.